-More recent projects include Degrees of Separation, a major project for the opening of The Sage Gateshead in December 2004, Maquette for COMA’s Open Score project at London’s 2005 Spitalfields Festival and Dogs and Wolves, a new orchestral commission from the BBC Scottish Symphony Orchestra given in spring 2006.
-Sound Carvings from the Bell Foundry was premiered by Stockholm Chamber Brass in Norway and Ireland in 2006, at events to mark Hellawell’s 50th birthday year.
+More recent projects include Degrees of Separation, a major commission for the opening of The Sage Gateshead in December 2004, Maquette for COMA’s Open Score project at London’s 2005 Spitalfields Festival and Dogs and Wolves, an orchestral commission from the BBC Scottish Symphony Orchestra first performed in Spring 2006.
+Sound Carvings from the Bell Foundry was premiered by Stockholm Kammarbrass in Norway and Ireland in 2006, at events to mark Hellawell’s 50th birthday year.
 The 2007/8 concert season saw Hellawell’s work performed in Finland, Washington D.C. and Vancouver.
 Agricolas, a concerto for Robert Plane (clarinet) and the BBC National Orchestra of Wales, was premiered at the 2008 Vale of Glamorgan Festival.
 Festivals in Norway played host to further performances of Sound Carvings from the Bell Foundry by Stockholm Kammarbrass in Winter 2009-10, while piano trio Etruscan Games was toured in the UK before being recorded by Fidelio Trio alongside other works in 2012; Airs, Waters is Hellawell’s first recording on the Delphian label.

 Hellawell continues to explore radical designs such as that in chamber music media for leading ensembles: Landscape with Portraits was premiered by Chamber Domaine at the 2004 Cheltenham Festival, while his second string quartet, the experimental design Driftwood on Sand, was released in autumn 2007 on the CD Dogs and Wolves, Hellawell’s third disc on Metronome.